filipdanic/galago/README.md

 # galago
-galago is a set of very specific, opinionated helper functions for functional-like programming in js
+`galago` /ɡəˈleɪɡoʊz/ is a set of very specific, opinionated helper functions for functional-like programming in js.
+It’s also the name of [this animal.](https://en.wikipedia.org/wiki/Galago)

 ## `reduceFns`